gelic-idealab/design-critique/Instructions/Student-During-Session-PC-VR.md

 1. Press and hold the thumbstick like a button.
 2. Aim at the floor.
 3. Let go of the thumbstick.
-4. NOTE: due to a bug in fashion-v0.2.0 (core-v0.2.3), sometimes, you need to teleport twice to land at the correct height.
+4. NOTE: due to a bug in the latest version of Komodo, sometimes, you need to teleport twice to land at the correct height.
 (Do not recalibrate your height -- simply teleport a second time to the same place.)
 Our apologies.

 ### Snap turn (rotate your view)